Cleaning & Organizing

 Another bit of ironic advice: Keep bathrobes out of the bathroom.
 Just like towels, damp robes could harbor bacteria, and humidity can give them a musty odor.
 Let them dry in your closet instead of on a hook in your bathroom.

 We get it—it can be nice to have some reading material available while you’re doing your business.
-But the books and magazines that are kept bathroom will absorb moisture, leaving you with wrinkled pages and deteriorating binding.
+But the books and magazines that are kept in the bathroom will absorb moisture, leaving you with wrinkled pages and deteriorating binding.
 Here are 10 more things to get rid of in your bathroom right now.

 Jewelry boxes are generally kept on dressers and vanities for good reason.
 The humidity from your bathroom can make jewelry tarnish more quickly than normal, especially when it comes to sterling silver.
 Store your jewelry in a cool, dry place.
 Keeping it in an airtight bag is another effective method.